Joe Biden socks and Kamala Harris scrunchies: Washington’s gift shops prepare for a new administration

 “The inauguration is like a Super Bowl for us,” Jones said, making up as much as 20 percent of White House Gifts’ annual sales.
 “This year we don’t really know how to plan.
 How many people will come?
 What will the events look like?
 Will there be a parade?
 We just don’t know.”

 Some tourism experts, though, say there is reason for optimism.
-Despite the ongoing pandemic, Maggie Daniels, a professor of tourism at George Mason University, said the Biden-Harris inauguration “will mark the beginning of a significant and lasting boost” to Washington businesses.
+Despite the pandemic, Maggie Daniels, a professor of tourism at George Mason University, said the Biden-Harris inauguration “will mark the beginning of a significant and lasting boost” to Washington businesses.

 “This is perhaps the first time in the history of the United States that the excitement associated with our incoming vice president is as palpable as that of our incoming president,” she said.

 Executives at America! sprang into action within minutes of the Biden-Harris win.
 Managers at the national gift shop chain kicked off a group text to figure out logistics.
-By Saturday evening, commemorative T-shirts bearing the faces of Biden and Harris were on display at the company’s Baltimore and D.C.-area stores, including the Reagan National Airport and Baltimore-Washington International Marshall Airport and in National Harbor and Old Town, Alexandria.
+By Saturday evening, commemorative T-shirts bearing the faces of Biden and Harris were on display at the company’s Baltimore and D.C.-area stores, including the Reagan National Airport and Baltimore-Washington International Marshall Airport and at National Harbor and Old Town Alexandria.

 As of Tuesday morning, all 13 of the company’s stores were stocked with inauguration T-shirts, coffee mugs, buttons and magnets.
 Trump merchandise had been relocated to the back.